Banyango/quark/README.md

 ````

-This example create a global quark, and then uses the state in two different components.
+This example creates a global quark, and then uses the state in two different components.
 useQuarkState is a hook that allows you to subscribe to a specific part of the store state, and updates will only occur when that state updates.

 You can also create a context bound version of a quark by doing the following.
 This is useful if you want a component types to have multiple stores in your application.